Erwin Kalser

-Erwin Kalser (22 February 1883 — 26 March 1958) was a German-Jewish stage and film actor, best remembered as the Geneva Convention inspector in Stalag 17.
+Erwin Kalser (22 February 1883 – 26 March 1958) was a German-Jewish stage and film actor, best remembered as the Geneva Convention inspector in Stalag 17.
 He did most of his work in American made films.

+Biography

 Erwin Kalser was born Erwin Kalischer in Berlin.
+He launched his career in Munich shortly after the beginning of the century.
+In 1933, he moved to Switzerland to work in the theatre.
+He first went to the United States in 1937 and returned in 1940 where he became a citizen.
+He appeared on Broadway in Androcles and the Lion.

-He was the father of Oscar-winning producer Konstantin Kalser.
+He married film writer, Irmgard von Cube, and is the father of Oscar-winning producer Konstantin Kalser.